mongodb/specifications/source/transactions/tests/README.rst

 Use as integration tests
 ========================

-Run a MongoDB replica set with a primary, two secondaries, and an arbiter, server version 4.0 or later.
-(Including two secondaries ensures that transaction pinning works properly.
-Include an arbiter to ensure no new bugs have been introduced related to arbiters.)
+Run a MongoDB replica set with a primary, a secondary, and an arbiter, server version 4.0 or later.
+(Including a secondary ensures that server selection in a transaction works properly.
+Including an arbiter helps ensure that no new bugs have been introduced related to arbiters.)

+Load each YAML (or JSON) file using a Canonical Extended JSON parser.
+The parser MUST preserve the order of keys in dictionaries.

-For each YAML file, for each element in ``tests``:
+Then for each element in ``tests``:

 #.
 Create a MongoClient and call
    ``client.admin.runCommand({killAllSessions: []})`` to clean up any open